munakoiso/pg_stat_kcache/README.rst

 ---------------

 Gather statistics about physical disk access and CPU consumption done by backends per UID.
+This extension automatically loaded with pg_stat_kcache and shares internal statistics gathered from ``getrusage()`` delta.

 UID number is collected by parsing a query comment in form of ``</><*> <uid:><number> <*></>``.
 Comment may include additional information, which will be ignored by parser.
-If no UID is specified, then statement will be skipped.
+If no UID is specified, then statement will be skipped
+(but not for pg_stat_kcache).

 ``pg_stat_ucache.max`` configuration variable defines a maximum number of records to track.